-Experience Travel has decided to no longer offer trips to the Pinnawela Elephant Orphanage in Sri Lanka.
+As of July 2012, Experience Travel Group no longer offer trips to the Pinnawela Elephant Orphanage in Sri Lanka.

 As Experience Travel’s Wildlife and Nature Specialist, I have a lot of experience in both travel and conservation.
 I studied Ecology at University and have taken part in various conservation field programmes over the years including Bornean elephant research in Sabah, Borneo, giraffe ecology in Kenya and a year spent living in the Kalahari Desert of Botswana studying the human and wildlife conflicts affecting carnivores such as the cheetah.
 I have a strong passion for ecology and conservation, and try my best to ensure that all of our tours and experiences are done responsibly and are not exploitative of any animals or people which they may involve.